m4pol/fatebot/README.md

 ---

 # Spread Feature
 Spread feature of this bot will scan on default SSH and HTTP port.
-Option about scan feature in this bot is scan on CN, HK, KR and BR network or you can do a random scan or even you can add you own mods, all of these is up to you.
+Option about scan feature in this bot is scan on CN, HK, KR and BR network or you can do a random scan or even you can add your own mods, all of these is up to you.
 This bot will brute-force attack and exploit to the target device, server, etc that's run linux or using mips x32 architecture.
-The loader will use "wget" or "curl" as a default loader for download the payload from FTP server or any option any server type that you can host the payload not maintionly to be an FTP server.
+The loader will use "wget" or "curl" as a default loader for download payload from The FTP server or any option any server type that you can host your payload, not maintionly to be an FTP server.

 	# How to add more scanner network (Create your own scan mod).